Pulse profile variability associated with the glitch of PSR J1048$-$5832: Acknowledgements

 \section{Acknowledgements}

 We are thankful to Profs.
 M. A. Alpar, X. Zhou, Dr. J. Liu and the XMU neutron star group for helpful discussions.
 The work is supported by National SKA Program of China (No.~2020SKA0120300), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0550300), the National Natural Science Foundation of China (Grant Nos.~12273028 and~12041304), and the Major Science and Technology Program of Xinjiang Uygur Autonomous Region (Grant No. 2022A03013).
-EG acknowledges support from the National Natural Science Foundation of China (Grant No. 11988101).
-P.W. acknowledges support from the National Natural Science Foundation of China under grant U2031117 and the Youth Innovation Promotion Association CAS (id.
+EG acknowledges support from the National Natural Science Foundation of China (Grant No. 11988101). {Z.Z. is supported by the Natural Science Basic Research Program of Shaanxi (Program No. 2024JC-YBQN-0036).
+W.W. is supported by Zhejiang Provincial Natural Science Foundation of China under Grant No. LQ24A030002.} P.W. acknowledges support from the National Natural Science Foundation of China under grant U2031117 and the Youth Innovation Promotion Association CAS (id.
 2021055).
 S.D. is supported by the Guizhou Provincial Science and Technology Foundation (No. ZK[2022]304) and the Scientific Research Project of the Guizhou Provincial Education (No. KY[2022]132).
 D.L. is supported by the 2020 project of Xinjiang Uygur autonomous region of China for flexibly fetching in upscale talents.
 We acknowledge the use of the public data from the Fermi-LAT data archive.
 The Parkes radio telescope is part of the Australia Telescope National Facility which is funded by the Commonwealth of Australia for operation as a National Facility managed by CSIRO.
 This paper includes archived data obtained through the CSIRO Data Access Portal.